Onyx-Protocol/Onyx/docs/protocol/specifications/consensus.md

     7. Transaction count: the number of transactions in T.
     8. Transactions: T.

-Note: "local policy" in this section gives the generator the ability to exclude a transaction for any reason.
+Note: “local policy” in this section gives the generator the ability to exclude a transaction for any reason.
 For example, it might apply a fixed size limit to every block, and stop adding transactions once it reaches that size.